 Well, that would be my ideas, I'm sure they can be improved - please discuss.

 #3 Updated by Sven Schwyn over 10 years ago

 I second Bernhard: A checkbox to set the page "public" or "private" would be sufficient.
 However, "private" pages should only be visible if a user is both logged in and member of the project the wiki is hooked to.
 Furthermore, wiki links from public to private pages should display an access denied info.

-#6 Updated by Felipe Reyes about 10 years ago
+#6 Updated by Felipe Reyes over 10 years ago

 I think that use case proposed by Jimi Jones is the really useful one, moinmoin wiki has that kind of ACL and is very powerful and flexible, probably to avoid the gui part (that could be complex and hard to build a simple and usable one) in a first stage use the magic first line #ACL.

 Is this posible that could be implemented like a plugin?, My knowledge of ruby on rails is zero, but maybe somebody at my work aims to develop a plugin.

-#16 Updated by Raidel del Peso over 8 years ago
+#16 Updated by Raidel del Peso almost 9 years ago

 Also might be useful to extend this feature to a wiki format tag (like < pre>) that can be inserted anywhere where wiki format is accepted (issues description, etc) making parts of an issue description private is very useful

 even tagging an issue notes as private or "hidden to not registered users"

-#19 Updated by Iwao AVE! about 8 years ago
+#19 Updated by Iwao AVE! over 8 years ago

 public/private setting is not good enough for our needs because our company uses Redmine to communicate with our clients and there's no public users (every user has to login).